interstellar/starlight/starlight/doc/Protocol.md

-If a transaction is not signed by all necessary signers, the source account has insufficient balance to pay the fees, the source account's sequence number is incorrect, or the current time is outside the mintime and maxtime bounds of the transaction, the transaction is _invalid_, and is not included on the ledger.
+If a transaction is not signed by all necessary signers, the source account has insufficient balance to pay the fees, the source account’s sequence number is incorrect, or the current time is outside the mintime and maxtime bounds of the transaction, the transaction is _invalid_, and is not included on the ledger.